Skip to main content

 It is recommended that you enable authorization on your Portworx cluster before enabling a load balancer.

-Enable load balancing by running the oc edit stc command and adding the annotation to change service type value from nodePort to LoadBalancer as shown below:
+Enable load balancing by running the kubectl edit stc command and adding the annotation to change the service type value from nodePort to LoadBalancer as shown below:

 apiVersion: core.libopenstorage.org/v1